London City Pass Comparison

 Many cities only offer a single city card, but London being London, it offers no less than four!

-That doesn’t make choosing the right London pass any easier, but then why we’ve written this London pass guide.
+That doesn’t make choosing the right London pass any easier, but that’s why we’ve written this London pass guide.

 The following table provides a quick overview of the available passes.
 Below the table, we review each London pass individually, highlighting the pros and cons.